Gustave W. Drach: Biography

-Drach was born in Cincinnati on November 26, 1861.
+Drach was born in Cincinnati to French immigrant parents on November 26, 1861.
+In his childhood, Drach's family lived near the city workhouse in Camp Washington.
+His father worked as a liquor dealer and tavern owner.
+Drach and his three siblings, Cecilia, Louis, and Adolph, were all educated in Cincinnati.
 He attended an early iteration of Cincinnati's Woodward High School, graduating in 1879.
 He also attended the Ohio Mechanics Institute (OMI).
 In 1880, he received a bronze medal from OMI's architectural department, which was its highest honor.
 In 1883, he graduated from the School of Architecture at the Massachusetts Institute of Technology (MIT), becoming one of the first Cincinnatians to attend MIT's architecture school.

 Drach was employed by Boston-based architectural firm Cummings and Sears for a year before finding employment with Herter Brothers in New York City in 1884.
 From 1884 to 1885, he worked for George W. Rapp in Cincinnati.
 In 1885, he began practicing architecture under his own name, which he would continue to do for the remainder of his life.

 Drach designed numerous structures in the Cincinnati area in the late 19th and early 20th centuries, becoming one of the most productive architects in the city at the time.
 He also designed buildings in other cities, including Dayton, Ohio and Birmingham, Alabama.
 His portfolio included schools, medical facilities, single-family homes, and industrial buildings.
 Drach was an early adopter of reinforced concrete, employing it in his own work prior to the construction of Elzner & Richardson’s Ingalls Building, which became the world’s first reinforced concrete skyscraper in 1903.
 Drach made use of a variety of architectural styles, including Queen Anne, Commercial, and Renaissance Revival.
 His projects often fused innovative techniques with "relative stylistic restraint".